thekoc11/NamedEntityLanguageModel/README.md

 ##### 6. The uncleaned datasets are also relesead for future challenge (can be found in awd-lstm-lm/recipies/data/corpus in the google drive path shared above)

 #### 7. The the code corpus can be found at [here](https://drive.google.com/drive/folders/1DJev2PwKBAPlUMy-OsT4kKVlTM1Mj_XN?usp=sharing).
 Although We report basic LSTM performance in the paper running the AWD_LSTM model on this dataset should give better result.
-[To reproduce our result](https://drive.google.com/drive/folders/1fY0n89bWE_vGwKgNYWAhY_4_HjNLlwXy?usp=sharing)
+To reproduce our resultrun with inference3.py from [here](https://drive.google.com/drive/folders/1fY0n89bWE_vGwKgNYWAhY_4_HjNLlwXy?usp=sharing)

 #### If you use this code or data or our results in your research, please cite: